Coresets for Constrained Clustering: General Assignment Constraints and Improved Size Bounds: Introduction

 \paragraph{Coresets} We focus on coresets for constrained clustering with general assignment constraints.
 Roughly speaking, an $\epsilon$-coreset $S$ is a tiny proxy of the data set $P$, such that the cost evaluated on both $S$ and $P$ are within $(1 \pm \eps)$ factor for all potential centers $C$ and assignments satsifying assignment constraints.
 The coreset is a powerful technique that can be used to compress large datasets, speed up existing algorithms, and design efficient approximation schemes~\cite{cohen-addad2019on,BandyapadhyayFS21,BJKW21}.
 The concept of coreset has also found many applications in modern sublinear models, such as streaming algorithms~\cite{harpeled2004on}, distributed algorithms~\cite{BalcanEL13} and dynamic algorithms~\cite{HenzingerK20}, by combining it with the so-called merge-and-reduce framework~\cite{harpeled2004on}.

 The study of coreset size bounds for clustering has been very fruitful, especially the case of vanilla \kzC (i.e., without constraints).
-A series of works focus on the Euclidean spaces~\cite{harpeled2004on,DBLP:journals/dcg/Har-PeledK07,feldman2011unified,FSS20,sohler2018strong,huang2020coresets,cohen2021new,cohen2022towards} and near-optimal size bounds have been obtained in more recent works for \kMedian and \kMeans~\cite{huang2020coresets,cohen2021new,cohen2022towards}.
+A series of works focus on the Euclidean spaces~\cite{harpeled2004on,DBLP:journals/dcg/Har-PeledK07,feldman2011unified,FSS20,sohler2018strong,huang2020coresets,cohen2021new,cohen2022towards} and near-optimal size bounds have been obtained in more recent works for \kMedian and \kMeans~\cite{cohen2021new,cohen2022towards,cohenaddad2022improved,Huang2024OnOC}.
+Recently, coreset size bounds in small dimensional Euclidean spaces have also been investigated \cite{Huang2023OnCF}.
 Going beyond Euclidean spaces, another series of works provide coresets of small size in other types of metrics, such as doubling metrics~\cite{huang2018epsilon,cohen2021new} and graph shortest-path metrics~\cite{baker2020coresets,BJKW21}.
 More interestingly, throughout the line of research, various fundamental techniques have been proposed, including importance sampling~\cite{feldman2011unified,FSS20} which can be applied to several problems including clustering, and a more recently developed hierarchical sampling framework~\cite{Chen09,cohen2021new,braverman2022power} that employs uniform sampling in a novel way.